NotePlan/plugins/jgclark.EventHelpers/README.md

 - `*|ATTENDEENAMES|*` just gives the name of event attendees, or if that's missing, just the email address;
 - `*|DATE|*` is formatted using the locale settings from your operating system, unless you override that with the 'Shared Settings > Locale' setting;
 - `*|EVENTLINK|*` is specific to NotePlan: it will make a nicely-formatted link to the actual calendar event, and clicking on it will show a pop with all the event's details.
-- `*|MEETINGNOTE|*` will insert a link that when clicked, will help you create a meeting note for this particular event
+- `*|MEETINGNOTE|*` will insert a link that when clicked, will help you create a meeting note for this particular event.
+For this there's a setting 'Meeting Note Template title' which you can use to set which template to pick if you have several; if it isn't set then a list will be presented.

 {% note %}

-**Note:** MEETINGNOTE links requires the newest version of the meeting notes code, which is inside NotePlan but automatically updated when you create a meeting note from the calendar sidebar.
-If MEETINGNOTE links are generating but not clicking, simply create any Meeting Note from the calendar, which will auto-update the meeting notes functionality.
-After that, your links will work.
+**Note:** MEETINGNOTE links requires at least v1.1.2 of the separate "Meeting Notes" plugin.

 {% endnote %}